Beyond Sparse Rewards: Enhancing Reinforcement Learning with Language Model Critique in Text Generation: Experiments

-Figure~\ref{fig:learning_curve_tox} shows the learning curves for the detoxification experiment, comparing results with and without intrinsic rewards.
-The figure shows that by incorporating intrinsic rewards, the model learns more quickly with the same number of samples, greatly improving sample efficiency.
+As shown in Figure~\ref{fig:learning_curve_tox}, incorporating intrinsic rewards greatly improves sample efficiency.
+Another interesting find is that using only intrinsic rewards also outperforms extrinsic reward baseline.
 Table~\ref{tab:detoxification} shows the evaluation results on the test set.
 As shown in the table, our method significantly reduces the rate of toxic generations compared to all baseline methods.
 Moreover, our approach has a minimal effect on fluency, as measured by perplexity, while also maintaining a similar level of diversity.
+In Table~\ref{tab:tox_fgrlhf_compare}, we compare our method with Fine-Grained RLHF \cite{wu2023fine} which queries the API using partial generated sentences to get fine-grained rewards.
+As shown in Table~\ref{tab:tox_fgrlhf_compare}, our method outperforms Fine-Grained RLHF in terms of both detoxification performance and text quality.
+We also directly prompt Llama 2 with detoxification instructions and few-shot examples.
+As shown in Table~\ref{tab:tox_llama2_prompting}, our method outperforms the prompting-based method.